 How Much Does a Boat Cost in 2016?

-As stated below, the average price of a new boat goes up each year.
-In fact, according to recent data from Statista.com, covering average new ski / wakeboard boat prices from 2000-2013, the prices are going up an average of 7% each year since 2003!
-Average price for 2013 was $77,000 – and at that rate, this type of boat could easily average in the 6-figure range by 2017.
+The average price of a new boat goes up each year.
+In fact, the prices are going up an average of 7% each year since 2003!
+Average price for 2017 was $ 82000 – and at that rate, this type of boat could easily average in the 6-figure range by 2019.

 Other New Boat Categories

 Fiberglass Hull / Sport Boats: While your average ski / wakeboard boats are creeping close to $100,000 MSRPs, these are typically inboard and jet type boats, specifically designed for wakeboarding, surfing, etc. While still not inexpensive, the more general sport boats are still significantly lower in cost.
-New averages of the same three brands / styles listed below come to $63,000 for the 2014/2015 pricing season.
-2016 prices are slightly higher, as would be expected, but not all 2016 pricing data was available for comparison.
+New averages of the same three brands / styles listed below come to $63,000 2017.
+2018 prices are slightly higher, as would be expected, but not all 2016 pricing data was available for comparison.

 Average MSRPs Since The Year 2000